Computer Restarts When Gaming (Here’s How to Fix It)

-After the dust is removed, you want to see if all the fans are working properly.
+After removing the dust, you want to see if all the fans are working properly.
 The fans should have any dust on them removed too.

 They should be spinning automatically whenever your computer is on.

-You can purchase a computer stand or a laptop stand or cooling pad to give some space between the computer or laptop from the surface it is sitting on.
+You can purchase a computer stand, a laptop stand, or a cooling pad to give space between the computer or laptop from the surface it is sitting on.
 This will help with airflow and prevent heat.

-You might want to take it a step further and see if your computer’s processor and heatsink are cool and composed too.
+You might want to take it a step further and see if your computer’s processor and heatsink are cool too.

 The heatsink is usually the most significant cooling component in the latest computers.
-The heatsink’s job is to keep the CPU cool.
+The heatsink’s job is to keep the CPU and GPU cool.

 You want the entire computer to be cool, including the heatsink.
-For example, if you are playing a game on a laptop, you should clean the laptop’s cooling assembly yearly or get it done by a service professional.
+So, you should clean the laptop’s cooling assembly yearly or get it done by a service professional.

-Remember not to continue playing games if the computer heats up too much.
+Remember not to continue playing games if the laptop heats up too much.

 Software methods to keep your PC cool

 If you want to diagnose your CPU and its problems, you can download Core Temp or HWmonitor.
-These are both free software that gives you data on your computer’s CPU.
+These free software programs provide data on your computer’s CPU or GPU.

-HWmonitor and Core Temp are easy-to-use software that will read your CPU’s thermal data.
+HWmonitor and Core Temp are easy-to-use software that will read your computer’s thermal data.

 They will show you the thermal reading for each core.
 You can read the CPU thermal reading, run your computer game, and then see if any changes occurred in the CPU thermal reading.